TULiberalArts/Environmental-Studies/pages/research.md

 # meta-data variables
 title: Research
 description: >-
   Make use of the Spatial Analytics Lab at Temple University, and conduct research in focus areas like social justice, globalization, sustainability, and geographic methods.
 Research faculty and projects are open to students in geography and urban studies, environmental studies, and geographic information systems.
 keywords: 'research projects, research faculty, geography and urban studies, environmental studies, geographic information systems'
 # custom variables
-sidebar: false
 ---
 The College of Liberal Arts’ Geography and Urban Studies degree professors aren’t just teachers.
 They’re also researchers, and they encourage their students to contribute to their groundbreaking research.
 The Department of Geography and Urban Studies’ [selected research projects](#selected-research-projects) have four focus areas: [social justice](#focus-areas), [globalization](#focus-areas), [sustainability](#focus-areasy) and [geographic methods](#focus-areas).
 A portion of their work is performed at the [Spatial Analytics Lab](#spatial-analytics-lab-salt).
 Learn more about the department’s [research services](#our-services).